-Throughout each season, Leicester Tigers look to brings fans an update on how our Global Partner Clubs around the world are getting on.
+Throughout each season, Leicester Tigers look to bring fans an update on how our Global Partner Clubs around the world are getting on.

 It is a very different update on this occasion, however, as clubs in Kuala Lumpur, India, Thailand, Belgium, Holland and Italy have all been affected by the Covid-19 pandemic.